Laurence Skelly

-Laurence David Skelly MLC is a Manx politician, who has served as President of Tynwald since July 2021.
+Laurence David Skelly is a Manx politician, who served as President of Tynwald for five years, from July 2021 until July 2026.

 Political career

 He was elected as one of the three MHKs for Rushen in 2011, with 19.4% of the vote and was re-elected in 2016 as one of the two members for the new Rushen constituency following the boundary review in 2013 with 21% of the vote.

 In March 2014 he was appointed Minister for Infrastructure and following the resignation of John Shimmin in July of that year was appointed Minister for Economic Development.

 Following the 2016 Manx general election, Skelly considered standing as Chief Minister but decided not to do so and instead continued to hold the Economic Development portfolio within the Howard Quayle administration.

-In May 2021 he stated that he will not seek re-election in the 2021 Manx General Election but stated that he would stand for the position of President of Tynwald, the apolitical presiding officer of Tynwald Court and the Legislative Council.
+In May 2021 he stated that he would not seek re-election in the 2021 Manx General Election but stated that he would stand for the position of President of Tynwald, the apolitical presiding officer of Tynwald Court and the Legislative Council.

 In July 2021, Skelly was elected as President of Tynwald, succeeding Steve Rodan.
 He defeated Speaker of the House of Keys Juan Watterson by a vote of 20 to 12.

+He did not seek re-election as President of Tynwald in 2026.